pactflow/example-provider-java-kafka/README.md

 [![Pact Status](https://testdemo.pactflow.io/pacts/provider/pactflow-example-provider-java-kafka/consumer/pactflow-example-consumer-js-kafka/latest/master/badge.svg)](https://testdemo.pactflow.io/pacts/provider/pactflow-example-provider-java-kafka/consumer/pactflow-example-consumer-js-kafka/latest/master) (master/master pact)

-This is an example of a Java Spring Boot Kafka Producer that uses Pact, [Pactflow](https://pactflow.io) and GitHub Actions to ensure that it is compatible with the expectations its consumers have of it.
+This is an example of a Java Spring Boot Kafka Producer that uses Pact, [PactFlow](https://pactflow.io) and GitHub Actions to ensure that it is compatible with the expectations its consumers have of it.

-See the canonical provider example here: https://github.com/pactflow/example-provider See also the full [Pactflow CI/CD Workshop](https://github.com/pactflow/ci-cd-workshop) for which this can be substituted in as the "provider".
+See the canonical provider example here: https://github.com/pactflow/example-provider See also the full [PactFlow CI/CD Workshop](https://github.com/pactflow/ci-cd-workshop) for which this can be substituted in as the "provider".

 In the following diagram, we'll be testing the "Event API", a service that publishes product events to a Kafka stream on the `product` topic.